-You can make your subject stand out by removing or changing the background with a solid color.
+Changing background color in Adobe Photoshop is easy.
+Follow the step-by-step article and learn how to change background color in Photoshop.
+You can make your subject stand out by removing or changing the background to a solid color.

 You can use any selection tool like